vtex/faststore-docs/docs/how-to-guides/platform-integration/vtex/implementing-order-form-sync.md

 ### Step 2: Update FastStore Theme Code

-To send the `orderFormId` parameter, you must perform changes in the FastStore theme code.
-In your FastStore theme code, navigate to following files:
+To send the `orderFormId` parameter, you must perform changes in the FastStore starter code.
+Navigate to following files:

 #### `src/components/ui/Button/ButtonSignIn/ButtonSignIn.tsx`